npm/cli/docs/content/cli-commands/npm-dedupe.md

     `-- c@1.0.10
 ```

-In this case, `npm-dedupe` will transform the tree to:
+In this case, `npm dedupe` will transform the tree to:

 ```bash
 a